A quantum oscillator interacting with a classical oscillator: Path integral for the Hybrid Harmonic Oscillators

 We can form the proto-action as indicated in~\cite{oppenheim2023covariant} by completing the classical Lagrangian with the interaction potential

 The configuration space CQ path-integral of Equation~\eqref{eq: CQPI} takes the form

 with action given by

 where we chose a spontaneous localisation model such that $D_{0,ij}=D_0\delta_{ij}$ and $D^{-1}_{2,ij}=D_2^{-1}\delta_{ij}$ with $D_0$ and $D_2$ positive definite.
 As discussed below Eq.~\eqref{eq: CQAction}, one can notice how the first two terms represent the unitary evolution of the quantum system.
 The third term is responsible for the \textit{decoherence} of the quantum oscillator.
 Indeed, thanks to this term the path integral suppresses paths that move away from $Q^++Q^-$, and the system will decohere in one of the eigenstates of the $\hat{Q}$ operator.
-The last term is associated with \textit{diffusion}, as it suppresses paths of the classical degree of freedom that move away from the usual deterministic equations of motion, sourced by the average of the bra and ket quantum degree of freedom.
+The second-to-last term is associated with \textit{diffusion}, as it suppresses paths of the classical degree of freedom that move away from the usual deterministic equations of motion, sourced by the average of the bra and ket quantum degree of freedom.The last term, which we will henceforth suppress comes from the Jacobian of the transformed Stochastic process \cite{10.1063/1.442098}.
 We now saturate the coherence-diffusion trade-off as described in~\cite{oppenheim2022gravitationally} such that $4D_{0,ij}=D_{2,ij}^{-1}$ which allows us to write the decoherence coefficient in terms of the diffusion coefficient and vice-versa.
 In doing so, we find that the cross-terms in $Q^{\pm}$ drop out, leaving us with

 We can see that the first line represents the unitary evolution of the quantum harmonic oscillator as it interacts with the classical system.
 The second line is regulated by the decoherence/diffusion coefficient and contains the diffusion of the classical degrees of freedom.
 One can see that the first term in the second line corresponds to the usual Onsager-Machlup path integral for a simple harmonic oscillator undergoing diffusion~\cite{Onsager1953Fluctuations}, the second term represents the coupling of the quantum system to this diffusion, and is linear in the coupling coefficient, while the third term, which is second order in the coupling and will die off quickly for small couplings, works to suppress deviations of the quantum oscillators that take them away from the origin, discouraging their diffusion.
 Given the saturation of the diffusion decoherence tradeoff, the quantum system remains pure when conditioned on the classical system.
 In the next Section, we will find the equation of motions associated with this action and identify the most probable paths of the classical and quantum systems.